AndersDeath/diary2/000-current.md

 # 10 Januar - Mittwoch - Berlin - 477 Tag der Einwanderung

-I added the final piece of information to my holy theory algorithms thing.s
+I added the final piece of information to my holy theory algorithms thing.
+This is good.